FAXES/Fax-Core/README.md

 - Lots of documentation, so don't ask if you have not read ;)
 - Made with :heart: and :mascot:

-[details="In the Download"]
+**In the download:**
-  > __resource.lua
+- __resource.lua
-  client.lua
+- client.lua
-  client-messages.lua
+- client-messages.lua
-  config.lua
+- config.lua
-  functions.lua
+- functions.lua
-  perms.cfg
+- perms.cfg
-  server.lua
+- server.lua

 <hr>